 Lettuce – I prefer romaine over iceberg, but you can use your favorite.
 A mix of the two (mostly iceberg) is traditionally what’s served at the restaurant.
 You can also just buy a bag of iceberg salad mix from the grocery store and it will already have the red cabbage and carrots in it.

 Tomatoes – Roma tomatoes are traditional, but cherry or grape tomatoes will also work.
-Slice larger tomatoes into big slices to recreate the restaurant version.
+Slice larger tomatoes into thick slices to recreate the restaurant version.

 Olives – the olives always seem so big and juicy.
 Grab a can of the jumbo size olives to replicate.

 Onions – The classic salad has red onions but we prefer white.
 Again, totally your call – use what you love.

 Pepperoncini peppers – Notice I left out the peppers – don’t like them, never have.
 But for a true copycat, you’ll want to add them to your salad.

 To make the copycat salad, wash and chop the iceberg lettuce mix, slice the white or red onion into strips and the tomatoes into medium-thin rounds.